Harsh-2811/MobihiveAsssignment/README.md

 3. Run Project : python manage.py runserver
 4. Visit Project : http://localhost:8000/ (use this not 127.0.0.0:8000 for Facebook Login)
 5. Visit Swagger UI : http://localhost:8000/swagger

+Use Admin Credentials
+Admin / Admin@123

+It will be helpful to generate JWT token